-The Wedding Present's third studio album Seamonsters will be re-issued on vinyl by Sony Legacy Records on 28 May 2021.
+The Wedding Present's third studio album Seamonsters was re-issued on vinyl by Sony Legacy Records on 28 May 2021.

 Seamonsters was originally released by RCA Records on 28 May 1991 [exactly thirty years to the day before this re-release] but has been unavailable on vinyl for some years.

-This new double LP version will feature the original album, plus tracks from the '3 Songs', 'Dalliance', and 'Lovenest' EPs.
-It will also include the band's October 1990 BBC Radio 1 session for John Peel.
-This is the first time that these Peel Session tracks will have been released on vinyl.
+This new double LP version features the original album, plus tracks from the '3 Songs', 'Dalliance', and 'Lovenest' EPs.
+It also includes the band's October 1990 BBC Radio 1 session for John Peel.
+This is the first time that these Peel Session tracks have been released on vinyl.
 The package also includes a compact disc featuring the original album and the tracks from the EPs.

 Following the release of Seamonsters – which was recorded in the USA by Steve Albini in twelve days during 1991 – the Guardian newspaper noted that: “Albini has given The Wedding Present considerable weight, with Gedge’s voice trickling between banks of scowling guitars” and went on to feature it in its list of ‘1,000 albums to hear before you die’.
 Despite its uncompromising sound the album reached No. 13 in the British album charts and has been hailed as a classic.